tensorflow/models/research/slim/README.md

 ## Installing latest version of TF-slim

-TF-Slim is available as `tf.contrib.slim` via TensorFlow 1.0.
+TF-Slim is available as `tf_slim` package.
 To test that your installation is working, execute the following command; it should run without raising any errors.

 ```
-python -c "import tensorflow.contrib.slim as slim; eval = slim.evaluation.evaluate_once"
+python -c "import tf_slim as slim; eval = slim.evaluation.evaluate_once"
 ```

 ## Installing the TF-slim image models library